 My pictures are often realistic in that they contain recognizable objects, but fantastic in their use of heightened colors, cartoony simplifications, and odd scenarios.
 The genre is sometimes called pop surrealism.
 Some of my pictures seem to tell a story.
 The stories may relate to my novels, or they may be free-floating parables, ambiguous, with their precise meanings unknown.
 The paintings are arranged in the order that I painted them.
 Notes on the individual pictures are collected in the back of the book.
-And I have a website, where it's possible to buy prints and originals: www.rudyrucker.com/paintings.
+And I have a website where it's possible to buy those of the paintings that are still available.
+See www.rudyrucker.com/paintings.
 Rudy Rucker, Los Gatos, California